-A fundamental property of both the phonological output representation (illustrated in 25(c)) and the input representation (illustrated in 25(b)) is that they include a linear organization of the words of the sentence.
-We assume that, in the normal case, the linearization of the phonological input (illustrated by 25(b)) is inherited from the linearization of the morphosyntactic output (illustrated in 25(a)), which would be determined by (morpho)syntactic principles.
-A linearized input phonological representation PI for the sentence as a whole, as in 25(b), is presupposed in any work which treats phonological phenomena that apply between successive words of a sentence.
+A fundamental property of both the phonological output representation PO (illustrated in 25(c)) and the input representation PI (illustrated in 25(b)) is that they include a linear organization of the words of the sentence.
+The linearization of the phonological input PI

+(illustrated by 25(b)) may be inherited from the morphosyntactic output MSO (illustrated in 25(a)), or may be part of the mapping from MSO to PI (phonological spellout), in which case it could be guided by OT constraints of the kind proposed in Kusmer (2019).
+A linearized PI for the sentence as a whole, as in 25(b), is presupposed in any work which treats phonological phenomena that apply between successive words of a sentence.
 These phenomena include inter-word vowel coalescence, segmental feature assimilation or lexical tone spread, for example.
-In cases of inter-word phonological phenomena there are phonological constraint-induced changes between the distribution of segmental and tonal phonological features in the PI and their distribution in the PO of the sentence (see e.g. Nespor and Vogel 1986, Truckenbrodt 1999 and the papers in Selkirk & Lee 2015).
+In cases of inter-word phonological phenomena there are phonological constraint-induced changes between the distribution of segmental and tonal phonological features in the PI and their distribution in the PO of the sentence (see e.g. Nespor & Vogel 1986, Truckenbrodt 1999 and the papers in Selkirk & Lee 2015).